ZippoLag/InterviewCodeChallenge/Devlog.md

 * Personal stretch: replace hardcoded "LocalDevelopmentContext" on Startup.cs and Unit Tests with a setting
 * Personal stretch: replace real DB connection on Unit Tests with an in-memory context mock
 * Personal stretch: contemplate adding Controller Unit Tests
-* Personal stretch: increase GetTopStudentsForAllCourses in StudentLogic.cs
+* Personal stretch: increase GetTopStudentGradesForAllCourses in StudentLogic.cs
 * Personal stretch: implement Read operations for all Entities (GetById and GetAll)
 * Personal stretch: implement pagination and filtering for GetAll operations